Wyatt's rebellion: Wyatt

-As a leader in the rebellion, Wyatt’s trial was delayed from his 7 February 1554 surrender until 15 March.
-Despite being “travailed with” during that time, he did provide some information, but it was limited and somewhat infrequent.
-He named Sir William St. Loe, Elizabeth’s servant, as the one who initiated the rebellion, an indirect implication of Elizabeth.
+As a leader in the rebellion, Wyatt's trial was delayed from his 7 February 1554 surrender until 15 March.
+Despite being "travailed with" during that time, he did provide some information, but it was limited and somewhat infrequent.
+He named Sir William St. Loe, Elizabeth’s servant, as the one who initiated the rebellion, an indirect implication of Elizabeth's involvement.
 He also said that Croft knew more about it.
-When Wyatt finally was brought to trial, he pleaded guilty to treason, asserting that he never intended any harm to Mary and only wanted to prevent the “comyng in of strandgers and Spanyerds”.
-He offered to provide “great discoveries” if his life were spared, claiming that Courtenay was the originator of the rebellion and that it was planned for Courtenay’s benefit.
+When Wyatt finally was brought to trial, he pleaded guilty to treason, asserting that he never intended any harm to Mary and only wanted to prevent the "comyng in of strandgers and Spanyerds".
+He offered to provide “great discoveries” if his life were spared, claiming that Courtenay was the originator of the rebellion and that it was planned for Courtenay's benefit.
 Wyatt also accused Elizabeth of having been involved in the conspiracy.
 Whatever conclusions the court drew from Wyatt’s testimony, it was not enough to keep him from being sentenced to death by hanging, with his body to be drawn and quartered.
-However, it was enough to gain him some time before the sentence would be carried out in the hope that more could still be learned from him.
-Wyatt’s sentence was finally carried out on 11 April 1554 without him having provided anything of significance to incriminate Elizabeth.
-Before he was hung, however, he avowed that neither Elizabeth nor Courtenay were involved with the rebellion.
-He admitted that he had testified differently at his trial, and said, "That which I said then I said," answered Wyatt, "but that which I say now is true."
+However, it was some time before the sentence would be carried out, in the hope that more could still be learned from him.
+Wyatt's sentence was finally carried out on 11 April 1554 without his having provided anything of significance to incriminate Elizabeth.
+Before he was hanged, however, he avowed that neither Elizabeth nor Courtenay were involved with the rebellion.
+He admitted that he had testified differently at his trial, and said, "That which I said then I said", answered Wyatt, "but that which I say now is true."
 Shortly after, Wyatt’s estate was forfeited with most of it distributed among those who had been active in suppressing the rebellion.

 Croft

 After surrendering, Croft was imprisoned in the Tower of London on 21 February 1554.
-Like Wyatt, Croft’s trial was delayed by over a month, to 17 April but then postponed until 28 April.
+Like Wyatt, Croft’s trial was delayed by well over a month, to 17 April but then postponed until 28 April.
 As was the case for Wyatt, Croft was "marvellously tossed and examined” with respect to Elizabeth.
 At his trial, Croft confirmed Wyatt’s accusation of Elizabeth’s servant, St. Loe, as the originator of the plot.
 At some point, he also confessed that the French ambassador Noailles had agreed to French support of the rebellion.
 Croft was found guilty of “high treason” and “bad judgement”, but the Earl of Arundel spoke on Croft’s behalf and he was pardoned and released from the Tower on 18 January 1555, "bounde” over to a “good abearinge" and fined £500.
 Despite the many credible sources that corroborate the treatment of Croft, there is one that states, without any apparent basis, “Not only does it seem that Sir James Crofts was never arrested, but that they did not even summon him, which rejoices everybody, by reason of his universal good character”.